-Drop-in Session on Zoom for Human Ethics
+Drop-in Sessions on Zoom

 Join us at one of our Research Ethics Drop-in Sessions to meet the ethics team, talk through your ethics application, discuss training option and requirements and obtain advice and assistance on addressing feedback from an ethics committee.
 Research Ethics Officers will be available to answer questions and provide advice about the rDNA (the use of genetically modified organisms), human and animal ethics application processes.
 A veterinarian from the veterinary services team will be available to provide advice on developing humane endpoints, anaesthetics, analgesia etc.